LuxProvide/melctl-client/docs/plugins/index-public.md

 # Plugins

-MelCtl _plugins_ implements client _commands_ and typically interfaces with one or more API server _endpoints_.
+MelCtl _plugins_ implement client _commands_ and typically interface with one or more API server _endpoints_.

 | Plugin     | Description       | Repositories                    |